dlang/DIPs/DIPs/DIP1NNN-MVF.md

 As more and more devices become connected to the Internet and other networks, the severity of memory safety exploits increases significantly.
 In October of 2016 malicious actors exploited seemingly innocuous devices from printers to baby monitors to perform a distributed denial of service attack on DNS provider Dyn[5].

+More recently, Microsoft announced that it was beginning to adopt Rust for its systems programming needs with it's safety guarantees being a primary motivator for the adoption[6].

+Following that trend, Intel recently announced it too was adopting Rust, also emphasizing its safety guarantees as a significant motivator for the adoption[7]

 At the "Trends in Systems Programming" panel at DConf 2017, Walter Bright had this to say[1]:

 > I strongly feel that [memory safety] is a coming tsunami in programming languages and we better be ready for it. [...]
 It's a major issue and I want to be there when the tsunami falls on the beach. [...]
 It's me looking a couple years ahead, reading the tech news about the kinds of problems people are having and looking "how can we get ahead of this?" so that we're ready when people are going to demand it.
 I firmly believe that memory safety will be an absolute requirement moving forward, very soon, for programming language selection. [...]
 I believe memory safety will kill C.  People are tired of those expensive disasters they have when they have memory corruption bugs,  and malware gets in, and wrecks their system and destroys their customer trust and their products, and they're just not going to put up with it anymore.